kid-yume/pipe-socket/README.md

 ```

 ###3.Listening and receiving Channel Events once you have successfully Subscribed
 Once you are connected to a channel, whenever the module receives any incoming data from the server it will send it will fire an event based on the channel the message is from.
-For example since we named our `Private` channel `private-channel1` so the event listener we will have to add to `WSVIEW` will be `WSVIEW.addEventListener('private-channel1',function(e){})`.
+For example since we named our `Private` channel `private-channel1`, the event listener we will have to add will be named the same thing.

-##Listening
 ```javascript
 var WS = require("com.bottomfeeders.websocket");
 var url = 'wss://wss.pusherapp.com:443/app/'+APP_KEY+'?client=js&version=3.1&protocol=5';